lastlogin-net/obligator/README.md

-Thus the purpose of obligator is to validate that a user controls an email address as simply as possible, and communicate that to the application the user is attempted to log in to.
+Thus the purpose of obligator is to validate that a user controls an email address as simply as possible, and communicate that to the application the user is attempting to log in to.
 Validation can either be done directly through SMTP, or delegated to upstream OIDC (and some plain OAuth2) providers.